PeterFa/PyTradeLib/doc/tutorial.rst

 Tutorial
 ========

-The goal of this tutorial is to give you a quick introduction to PyTradeLab.
+The goal of this tutorial is to give you a quick introduction to PyTradeLib.
-As described in the introduction, the goal of PyTradeLab is to help you backtest stock trading strategies.
+As described in the introduction, the goal of PyTradeLib is to help you backtest stock trading strategies.
-Let's say you have an idea for a trading strategy and you'd like to evaluate it with historical data and see how it behaves, then PyTradeLab should allow you to do so with minimal effort.
+Let's say you have an idea for a trading strategy and you'd like to evaluate it with historical data and see how it behaves, then PyTradeLib should allow you to do so with minimal effort.

 Before I move on I would like to thank Pablo Jorge who helped reviewing the design and documentation.

 **This tutorial was developed on a UNIX environment, but the steps to adapt it to a Windows environment should be straightforward.**

-The PyTradeLab library has 4 main components:
+The PyTradeLib library has 4 main components:

  * Strategies
  * Technicals